Prenuptial vs Postnuptial Agreements: What’s the difference?

 Prenuptial agreements (or ‘prenups’) and postnuptial agreements (or ‘postnups’) have gained popularity over recent years, particularly amongst high net worth individuals, as a means of protecting their wealth when getting married.

-So how do they work – and what is the difference between them?
+So, what is a prenuptial agreement, how do they work and what is the difference between a prenup and postnuptial?

 What is a prenuptial agreement?

 A prenuptial agreement is essentially a contract, entered into by a couple prior to marriage, which sets out how the assets of each spouse should be distributed in the event of divorce.

 Prenups can cover all sorts of assets, including property, savings, pensions and high-value art and jewellery.
 Their primary purpose is to avoid these assets becoming mixed together in the overall matrimonial pot by:

 - setting out who owns what at the start of the marriage; and

 - demonstrating the intention to keep individual assets separate.

 The overall goal is to reduce the possibility of financial disputes relating to divorce ending up in court.